Acoustic ceiling tiles are designed to improve the acoustic environment of a room.

 They are placed on the ceiling to help absorb the sound so that it does not bounce off the hard surface and reflect into the room.

 The tiles can also be used for soundproofing to help muffle any noise coming from the room and going through the ceiling.

 Ceiling tiles can be made from different types of materials.

-If your ceiling tiles are looking drab, a fresh coat of paint may spruce them up at very little cost.
+If your ceiling tiles look drab, a fresh coat of paint may spruce them up at very little cost.